pojntfx/panrpc/README.md

 - **Call remote functions transparently**: dudirekta makes use of reflection, so you can call functions as though they were local without defining your own protocol or generating code
 - **Call functions on the client from the server**: Unlike most RPC frameworks, dudirekta allows for functions to be exposed on both the server and the client, enabling its use in new usecases such as doing bidirectional data transfer without subscriptions or pushing information before the client requests it
-- **Implement RPCs on any transport layer**: By being able to work with any `io.ReadWriteCloser`, you can build services using dudirekta on pretty much any transport layer such as TCP, WebSockets or even WebRTC, meaning it can run in the browser!
+- **Implement RPCs on any transport layer**: By being able to work with any `io.ReadWriteCloser` such as TCP, WebSocket or WebRTC with the [Stream-Oriented API](https://pkg.go.dev/github.com/pojntfx/dudirekta/pkg/rpc#LinkStream), or any message-based transport such as Redis or NATS with the [Message-Oriented API](https://pkg.go.dev/github.com/pojntfx/dudirekta/pkg/rpc#LinkMessage), you can use dudirekta to build services that run in almost any environment, including the browser!
-- **Implement RPCs using any encoding/decoding layer**: Instead of depending on Protobuf or another fixed format for serialization, dudirekta supports almost any serialization framework, such as JSON or CBOR.
+- **Use an encoding/decoding layer of your choice**: Instead of depending on Protobuf or another fixed format for serialization, dudirekta can work with every serialization framework that implements the basic `Marshal`/`Unmarshal` interface, such as JSON or CBOR.
-- **Pass closures and callbacks to RPCs**: Thanks to its bidirectional capabilities, dudirekta can use closures and callbacks transparently, just like a local function call!
+- **Pass closures and callbacks to RPCs**: Thanks to its bidirectional capabilities, dudirekta can handle closures and callbacks transparently, just like with local function calls!

 ## Installation